RadeonOpenCompute/ROCm_Documentation/index.rst

 ####################################################

 •	LLVM compiler foundation
-•	HCC C++ and HIP for application portability
+•	HIP for application portability
 •	GCN assembler and disassembler

 AMD ROCm gives developers the flexibility of choice for hardware and aids in the development of compute-intensive applications.